 Victorian greenhouses are characterized by a steep roof pitch for maximum light transmission and to create headroom for palms and other tall plants.
 Glass panels tend to be narrower than those used in modern greenhouses and period features such as cresting and finials abound.

 Although built from high-quality timber rather than iron, contemporary greenhouses such as the Forest Vale Victorian range reflect this styling with high ridges and long panes of toughened glass.
-There's also the Victorian wall greenhouse and heritage six-sided Victorian greenhouse which will also make a lovely sun filled summerhouse.
+There's also the Victorian wall greenhouse a lovely sun-filled structure for planting and potting.

 Wrought Iron Features